Goverance and Organization Structure

 By focusing protecting and improving the democratic process itself, we serve our communities, our states and the nation.

 The Center is also an idea center and research institution for new approaches and refined methods of administering elections.
-It has served and continues to serve as a catalyst for development of new solutions, new ideas, and new organizations.
-The Election Center has a continuing historic role of bringing all facets of election administration together including voting systems manufacturers, election and registration professionals, other election organizations, policy makers and interest groups to achieve excellence in democracy for the protection of voters.
+It has served and continues to serve as a catalyst for development of new s olutions, new ideas, and new organizations.
+The Election Center has a continuing historic role of bringing all facets of election administration together including voting systems manufacturers, election and registration professionals, other election organizations, policy makers and others in the election community to achieve excellence in democracy for the protection of voters.

 SECTION 1.
 NUMBER

-The corporation shall have nine directors and collectively they shall be known as the Board of Directors.
+The corporation shall have nine directors and collectively they shall be known as the Board of Director

 SECTION 2.
 QUALIFICATIONS

 Directors shall be of the age of majority in this state.
-Other qualifications for directors of this corporation shall be as follows: Up to (depending on number of Board Members authorized) five positions provided for currently active voter registrars, elections administrators, state election directors or Secretaries of State (or other chief election official of a state of the United States or a U.S. territory; no more than two (if any) Board members who are retired from the field of elections; one additional position shall be reserved for a faculty member of Auburn University who serves in the capacity of the Director or Professor of the Graduate Program in Election Administration.
+Other qualifications for directors of this corporation shall be as follows: Up to six positions provided for currently active voter registrars, elections administrators, state election directors or Secretaries of State (or other chief election official of a state of the United States or a U.S. territory); no more than two Board Members who are retired from the field of elections; one additional position shall be reserved for a faculty member of Auburn University who serves in the capacity of the Director or Professor of the Graduate Program in Election Administration.
 This position will be maintained as long as Auburn University is partnered with the Election Center for the Certified Election Registration Administrator (CERA) curriculum or other educational/instructional election related outreach.

 Directors shall have the power to expand or reduce the Board of Directors from time to time provided that the vote to do so is unanimous of all then current Board members.
-The Board may do so in a meeting in which written notification has been provided to all Board members prior to such a vote.
-If written notification is given as noted, the Board may also vote by mail, telephonic conference with roll call vote, or written electronic methods.
+The Board shall vote do so in a meeting in which prior written electronic or mail notification has been provided to all Board members at least 48 hours prior to such a vote.

 SECTION 3.
 POWERS